GoogleChromeLabs/MiniMobileDeviceLab/README.md

 - The two keys created above need to be inserted in the file MiniMobileDeviceLabAppEngine/src/main/java/com/google/devrel/mobiledevicelab/Constants.java, in API_KEY and WEB_CLIENT_ID respectively.
-- Additionally, the client id needs to be inserted in MiniMobileDeviceLabAppEngine/src/main/wenapp/index.html and listen.html, replacing the string "web-client-id" with your new web application client id.
+- Additionally, the client id needs to be inserted in MiniMobileDeviceLabAppEngine/src/main/wenapp/index.html and listen.html, replacing the string "OAuth-web-application-client-id" with your new web application client id.

 **Android App setup**
 - (TODO)